Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 ![](/Images/TransferCFT/temp_commut_part.png)

-The REPLY command can be sent when the end-of-transfer procedure is executed (EXECRF).
+The REPLY command can be sent when the end- of- transfer procedure is executed (EXECRF).
 An acknowledgement message can be transferred also via all the intermediate sites until it reaches the initial partner (IPART).

 <span id="VAN_server_Store_and_forward_processing"></span>